 Then you have to consider the wear and tear that sweat stains inflict on your nicest dress shirts and the cost of replacing them every few months.
 This can add up to hundreds — even thousands — of dollars each year.

-Pit stains simply aren’t pretty, and no one should have to toss out dress shirts and T-shirts like yesterday’s lunch.
+Pit stains just aren’t pretty.
+And no one should have to toss out dress shirts and T-shirts like yesterday’s lunch.
 Thompson Tee sweat proof shirts have empowered me to wear deodorant instead of forcing my pits to endure constant redness and irritation from clinical-strength antiperspirants.
-To see how Thompson Tee has helped others preserve their clothes and combat their biggest sweating nightmares, check out our testimonials page, or try one for yourself!

-What are your favorite deodorants?
+What are your favorite deodorants or other ways to stop sweat?
 We'd love to hear your opinions in the comments below!